Yousif Thomas Mirkis

 Archbishop Mgr.
 Yousif Thomas Mirkis, is the Archbishop of Chaldean Catholic Archeparchy of Kirkuk-Sulaimaniya whose cathedral, St Paul's, was repeatedly bombed and rebuilt by Islamic State in the early 2000s.
-He announced a policy of starting a new university in Iraq, and has been described as a both a journalist and a human rights activist; he organised the purchase of Kituk's first Ultrasound system.
+He announced a policy of starting a new university in Iraq, and has been described as a both a journalist and a human rights activist; he organised the purchase of Kirkuk's first Ultrasound system.

 Yousif Thomas Mirkis studied first at the Saint - John Seminary in Mosul, then continued his studies in France where he joined the Dominican Order.
 He made his first profession in the Order in 1975.
 At the University of Strasbourg, he obtained a doctorate in theology and religious history.
 Then he also obtained a degree in social anthropology at the University of Nanterre 1.

 He is ordained priest on 26 March 1980.